The Cost of Devaluing Women Executives

 Section 342 embeds 20 Offices of Minority and Women Inclusion at virtually every major financial regulatory agency of the federal government: Treasury, the Securities and Exchange Commission, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency, the 12 Federal Reserve banks and the newly created Consumer Financial Protection Bureau.
 The offices serve as watchdogs, monitoring the diversity of the agencies and the government contractors and subcontractors with which they do business, including virtually all of Wall Street.
 The list of contractors required to comply with Dodd-Frank diversity regulations includes “financial institutions, investment banking firms, mortgage banking firms, asset management firms, brokers, dealers, financial services entities, underwriters, accountants, investment consultants and providers of legal services.”

-However, if the Dodd-Frank diversity mandate is eliminated, the #MeToo movement may help fill the void.
+If the Dodd-Frank diversity mandate is someday eliminated, the #MeToo movement may help fill the void.
 In fact, Ellevest CEO Sallie Krawcheck says that we are finally “beginning to recognize is that demeaning and devaluing women is an insidious, expensive problem.”
 The Silence Breakers, named Time Magazine’s Persons of the Year, have taught us all a lesson — the value of speaking up, of being heard, and of being believed.
 We are just now coming to understand the full cost of lost lawsuits and lost opportunities.
 Whether that cost will motivate Wall Street as much as a government contract worth tens, if not hundreds, of millions of dollars, remains to be seen.
-For more, check out our post and New Year’s wish for 2018, “The Silence Breakers Beget The Pay Raisers“.
+We can only hope that as women continue to rise in the workforce that more women executives will make Wall Street a safer place for all.
+For more, check out our post “The Silence Breakers Beget The Pay Raisers“.